On this page

 Checklist (What is the Form I-102 checklist?)

-#- To obtain the latest Form I-102 and its accompanying instructions, please visit the official USCIS website.
+#- To obtain the latest version of Form I-102 and its accompanying instructions, please visit the official USCIS website.

 - Review the I-102 instructions for eligible replacement or correction scenarios